Skip to content

 Iodine (I) Element

 Iodine is a chemical element with the atomic number 53 and is represented by the symbol ‘I’ in the periodic table.
-It is a nonmetallic element and belongs to the … Read more
+It is a nonmetallic element and belongs to the p-block of group 17 of the periodic table.
+It is … Read more

 Lanthanum (La) Element: Properties, Uses, Reactions, Effects